tinyoverflow/hetzner-ddns-agent/README.md

 ## Usage

 This service is available as a Docker image, so you can get up and running in just a minute.
-The image is available at `ghcr.io/tinyoverflow/hetzner-ddns-agent:v1.1.0`.
+The image is available at `ghcr.io/tinyoverflow/hetzner-ddns-agent:latest`.
+All tags can be found at the [GitHub container registry](https://github.com/tinyoverflow/hetzner-ddns-agent/pkgs/container/hetzner-ddns-agent).

 While this container does not require any additional dependencies or port mappings, it requires the configuration of some environment variables to work properly.

 ### Environment variables